Azure/azure-openapi-validator/docs/get-operation-must-not-be-long-running.md

 ## Output Message

-The Get call cannot be Long Running Operation and it must not have `x-ms-long-running-operation-options` property block.
+The GET operation cannot be Long Running and it MUST NOT have `x-ms-long-running-operation-options` property block defined.

 ## Description

 Only asynchronous(i.e. Long Running Operation) can have `x-ms-long-running-operation-options` property.
-The Get calls are synchronous and it MUST NOT have
+The GET calls are synchronous and it MUST NOT have
     - `x-ms-long-running-operation-options` property block
-    - `x-ms-long-running-operation-options` set to `true`
+    - `x-ms-long-running-operation` set to `true`

 ## How to fix the violation

-Ensure that the get operation `x-ms-long-running-operation` property set to `false` and MUST NOT contain `x-ms-long-running-operation-options` property block.
+Ensure that the GET operation `x-ms-long-running-operation` property set to `false` and MUST NOT contain `x-ms-long-running-operation-options` property block defined.

 Please remove the following invalid block: